PrabhuAnandan/canteen-yoga-center/README.md

-# canteen-yoga-center
+# Canteen and Yoga Center Floor Plan

-Floor plan for a canteen and yoga center, showing yoga hall, seating area, kitchen, storage, food counter, and central lobby
+This repository contains the architectural floor plan for a combined canteen and yoga center.

+## Layout Includes
+- Yoga hall
+- Seating capacity area
+- Kitchen
+- Storage
+- Food counter
+- Lobby
+- Passage areas

+## File
+- `Yoga.jpg`

+## Purpose
+This repository is for documentation and reference.